CYPIAPT-LNDSE/welcome-to-camhs/README.md

 # Welcome to CAMHS
 A fun and accessible questionnaire for children when first visiting CAMHS (Child and Adolescent Mental Health Services).

+Our prototype can be found [here](https://cypiapt-lndse.github.io/welcome-to-camhs/).
+This app has been designed for tablets, to change page swipe left and right.

 This questionnaire aims to reduce the anxieties of children (5 - 12 years old) coming to CAMHS for the first time.
 It offers an alternative questionnaire to the paper based one which is currently used and is not appropriately designed for children.

 CAMHS helps to support children and young people who need help with their emotional, behavioural and psychological/mental health difficulties.
 Children, young people and their families can be referred to CAMHS if the children are finding it hard to cope with family life, school or the wider world.